The Beating Heart of Mother Russia

 - An energetic city that is quite unlike anything else on earth.

 - A chance to experience a unique and fascinating culture.

-Whatever questions you might have, this expatriate relocation guide will be able to help.
-There is extensive information on housing, schools, legal necessities, immigration, food, socializing and much more.
-It also contains many useful and important contact details for expatriates, which will help you settle in and enjoy living in Moscow.
-It addresses the following topics-
+Whatever questions you might have about living in Moscow, our expatriate relocation guide is just what you need.
+Containing extensive information on housing, schools, legal necessities, immigration, food, socializing and much more, it will help you to settle in and enjoy living in Moscow.

 - The Expat Info Desk guide to living in Moscow contains practical advice on how to rent or buy a home for a variety of needs and budgets.
 Whether it’s an apartment in Patryarshy Ponds, a mansion in Chystye Prudy or a Stalin period building in the Tretyakov Gallery Area, you can gain the full lowdown on what to expect and how to negotiate a contract.